-- Throw It In: When filming the scene where Frank meets his father in a fancy restaurant and Frank Sr. reminisces about meeting Frank's mother (who he is now divorced from) in France during World War II, Christopher Walken did the first few takes straight.
-Then during one take Walken suddenly breaks down and cries.
+- Throw It In!: When filming the scene where Frank meets his father in a fancy restaurant and Frank Sr. reminisces about meeting Frank's mother (who he is now divorced from) in France during World War II, Christopher Walken did the first few takes straight.
+Then during one take Walken suddenly broke down crying.
 Spielberg was so moved that he used it in the movie.